How to make a home cosy: 15 easy ways to make any space feel snug and inviting

 7. Consider a warming colour palette

-"Colors which evoke a sense of warmth include rich reds and oranges, golds, mustard and berry shades," explains Debbie Leigh, design manager at Interior Textiles brand ILIV
+"Colours which evoke a sense of warmth include rich reds and oranges, golds, mustard and berry shades," explains Debbie Leigh, design manager at Interior Textiles brand ILIV.

-"Use these colours in layers of soft furnishings, such as throws, cushions, and curtains and you’ll soon find your room feeling warm and snug creating a sense of comfort which is known to boost well-being."
+And remeber, creating the best living room colour combination doesn't always have to involve paint.
+"Use these colours in layers of soft furnishings, such as throws, cushions, and curtains and you’ll soon find your room feeling warm and snug creating a sense of comfort which is known to boost well-being," says Debbie.

 "When it comes to picking a cosy colour palette, typically warmer shades will work best," explains Anne Haimes, interior designer and founder of Anne Haimes Interiors.
 "But that doesn’t mean you can’t create cosiness with a cooler palette.
 Just be sure to include plenty of softness with your decor and incorporate natural textures to offset colder tones."